Mo198800/Assignment/README.md

 #### Algorithms
 #### Object Oriented Concepts
 There are class and object, Class — A blueprint created by a programmer for an object.
 This defines a set of attributes that will characterize any object that is instantiated from this class.
 Object — An instance of a class.
 This is the realized version of the class, where the class is manifested in the program.
 These are used to create patterns (in the case of classes) and then make use of the patterns (in the case of objects).
 Methods are a special kind of function that are defined within a class.
 The constructor method is used to initialize data.
 It is run as soon as an object of a class is instantiated.
-Classes make it possible to create more than one object following the same pattern without creating each one from scratch.
+Classes make it possible to create more than one object following the same pattern without creating each one from scratch. we use the __init__ command instantiate an object.
+Based on what I understand sammy is the instantiated object.
+Inheritance reduces programming labor by using common objects easily. like in the shark class they use sammy to reduce programming labor by using sammy.

 ### Database Systems
 #### SQL, NoSQL, and Big Data Technologies